Let’s start off with two tips on using the comments effectively.

-As of February 2015, only members may comment.
-There are a lot of good reasons for this policy, but the bottom line is that answering comments and questions is very time consuming and therefore it’s only fair that we focus our time on the people who support this site, our members.
+Only members may comment.
+Answering comments and questions is very time consuming and therefore it’s only fair that we focus our time on the people who support this site.

 A huge and heartfelt thank you to all of you who comment, and particularly to you regulars who have become friends, even if we have never met.

 - For about four years we had several “corporate members” including Spade Anchor, Boreal Yachts, Ocean Brake, and Fortress Anchor who paid a monthly membership of about $150 and received a small space ad in the sidebar.